learningdebunked/SystemDesignFundamentals/README.md

     b) The way it works is that to reassemble entire row , you can take the entry from each of the individual column files and put them together to form
        the row in a table
     c) Another advantage of column oriented  storage is that data can be compressed.
 Common compression is bit map encoding.

+**Non Relational databases can be used if:**

+    a) Application requires super low latency
+    b) Data is unstructured
+    c) Need to serialize and de-serialize data
+    d) store massive amount of data

 In-Memory db: The performance gain of in-memory db is not due to the fact that data is not read from disk but because they can avoid the over heads of encoding in memory data structures in a form that can be writtern to disk

 Graphs are good for evolvability as we add features to application .
 A graph can be extended easily to accomodate changes in applications data structure.